 It was good to see him.

-It was that old Westbury Country Club, it's like great place.
+It was that old Westbury Country Club.

 They got 27 holds, complete sellout.

-It was packed to the brim, and um, it was just great.
+It was packed to the brim.

-The I can't believe these unscrupulous people in the media.
+I can't believe these unscrupulous people in the media.

-I I loved Prime Minister Netanyahu's beatdown of John Dickerson over at CBS.
+I loved Prime Minister Netanyahu's beatdown of John Dickerson over at CBS.

 I mean, the coverage is despicable.

-10 minutes warning to get the hell out.
+They were given full warning, 10 minutes warning to get the hell out.

-And because that very building headquarters, the leaders of Hamas.
+And because that very building headquarters the leaders of Hamas.

-Something that those that are parts of Hamas dedicated to the destruction in their own charter of the state of Israel would never do.
+I mean, that would be the nicest thing you can do because you do care and value human life, something that those that are parts of Hamas dedicated to the destruction in their own charter of the state of Israel would never do.

-They fire their rockets from hospitals, they fire their rockets from schools, they fire their rockets from densely populated areas, and they do it because they want to use innocent people as human shields.
+And they do it because they want to use innocent people as human shields.

-But still, you know, Prime Minister Netanyahu has a country to defend.
+But still, you know, Prime Minister Netanyahu has a country to defend, and he will defend it.

-And he's and and rightly so.
+And he's, and rightly so.

-Um probably butchered it.
+Probably butchered it.

 But anyway, it's right on the border with Gaza.